nigradwohl/risk_booster/README.md

 ## Text-checking tool

-* If no treatment and control group: note that this might not be an experiment (no causal statments possible)
+* If no treatment and control group: note that this might not be an experiment (no causal statements possible)
   * Comparison of different years/timeframes: can we identify and handle these?
 * handle the unhandled numbers
 * life-expectancy: in wiki; at least social engineering
 * Feedback button
 * instructions on which risk information we can handle (not years -- longer living etc.)

 * Improve global feedback
     + also add links to wiki
+    + add tooltips!
 * Increase the number of test-texts that are successfully handled
     + also handle number words
     + detect absolute risk reductions (e.g., smaller percentages, percentage points): distinguish from unidentified percentages (and mention if they are likely relative)
-* Identify whether numbers seem to have a reference
+* detect if numbers have a reference (e.g., is only the number of infections reported?
+Do we also have the group sizes?)
 * Handle margins for tooltips

 ### Nice to have

 * handle other topics (especially feedback)
 * try again to catch unidentified numbers after current iterations